Scuba set: Application

 A diver uses a self-contained underwater breathing apparatus (scuba) to breathe underwater.
 Scuba provides the diver with the advantages of mobility and horizontal range far beyond the reach of an umbilical hose attached to surface-supplied diving equipment (SSDE).

 Unlike other modes of diving, which rely either on breath-hold or on breathing gas supplied under pressure from the surface, scuba divers carry their own source of breathing gas, usually filtered compressed air, allowing them greater freedom of movement than with an air line or diver's umbilical and longer underwater endurance than breath-hold.
 Scuba diving may be done recreationally or professionally in a number of applications, including scientific, military and public safety roles, but most commercial diving uses surface-supplied diving equipment for the main gas supply when this is practicable.
 Surface supplied divers may be required to carry scuba as an emergency breathing gas supply to get them to safety in the event of a failure of surface gas supply.

 There are divers who work, full or part-time, in the recreational diving community as instructors, assistant instructors, divemasters and dive guides.
 In some jurisdictions the professional nature, with particular reference to responsibility for health and safety of the clients, of recreational diver instruction, dive leadership for reward and dive guiding is recognised and regulated by national legislation.

 Other specialist areas of scuba diving include military diving, with a long history of military frogmen in various roles.
 Their roles include direct combat, infiltration behind enemy lines, placing mines or using a manned torpedo, bomb disposal or engineering operations.
 In civilian operations, many police forces operate police diving teams to perform "search and recovery" or "search and rescue" operations and to assist with the detection of crime which may involve bodies of water.
-In some cases search and rescue diving teams may also be part of a fire department, paramedical service or lifeguard unit, and may be classed as public service diving.
+In some cases search and rescue diving teams may also be part of a fire department, paramedical service or lifeguard unit, and may be classed as public safety diving.

 There are also professional divers involved with the underwater environment, such as underwater photographers or underwater videographers, who document the underwater world, or scientific diving, including marine biology, geology, hydrology, oceanography and underwater archaeology.

 The choice between scuba and surface supplied diving equipment is based on both legal and logistical constraints.
 Where the diver requires mobility and a large range of movement, scuba is usually the choice if safety and legal constraints allow.
 Higher risk work, particularly in commercial diving, may be restricted to surface supplied equipment by legislation and codes of practice.